webtp3/Tp3Ratings/Documentation/Introduction/Index.rst

 ----------------

-simply disoplay share icons (twitter, facebook, linkedon, xing,....) or facebookratings Plugins on your homepage.
+ratings and reviews on your homepage.
-Logins, Pages, Comments, Share Buttons and more
+Incl.
+Microdata for google & co

 .. _screenshots: